How to clean Roomba i7? (5 Steps with Pictures)

 Clean the wheels

-Cleaning the wheel is the final step in this cleaning guide.
 Simply take a dry cloth and remove the dirt and debris from it.

 Then roll the wheels and remove all the hairs and tangles.
 If you want to know more about cleaning the wheel, click this link.

-how to clean the Roomba i7 full bin sensor?
+How to clean sensors on Roomba i7

 Clean roomba i7 full bin sensor